From Tamboril to Brauna: Talks with Tree Lovers

 Cedrela fissilisInhotim

 In the Jardim Sombra e Água Fresca, the cedar is a relic of a perhaps a little distant forest past.
-In the recent past, the forest gave way to pasture and pasture gave way to garden.
-Inhotim's history is based on the transformation of the landscape, which over the years has fostered a trajectory of multiple objectives and uses.
-Today, the cedar and Inhotim meet, where one offers enchantment and magnificence and the other offers a safe place to live.
+In the recent past, the forest gave way to pasture and pastures gave way to gardens.
+The history of Inhotim is based on the transformation of the landscape, which over the years has fostered a journey of many goals and uses.
+Today, the cedar and Inhotim meet, where one offers enchantment and grandeur and the other offers a safe place to live.

 Plinia caulifloraInhotim